 "What makes my heart sing with joy is watching other people grow, believe in themselves and achieve their dreams."

-Some of Maryke's qualifications include: I -Diploma in Counselling -Diploma in Life Coaching -Cert.
+-Bachelor of Philosophy (currant studies) -Diploma in Counselling -Diploma in Life Coaching -Cert.
 IV in Training and Assessment -Horse Safe Australia Instructor and Trail Guide -Cert.
 III in Agricultural Horse Breeding -Cert.
 II in Equine Industries -Cert. in Residential Care -Advanced Aura Soma Consultant -Reiki Master -Diploma of Fitness Leadership (Gym) -Personal Training Certificate -Aerobics Instructor -Senior First Aid -Working with Children and Crimcheck clearance

 A serendipitous journey with horses by Maryke Beveridge How did this happen you might ask?
 Well this is a story in itself.
 So be prepared to be inspired, bored, gain insight, be judgmental, feel empathy, maybe even compassion, or even find yourself; the list could goes on, however this is my truth and my journey, my interpretation in a very condensed form.